stephenredfield/InstructorResources/GTAPreferences.md

 - Assignments are made manually by the Graduate Coordinator, but he does reference the system-acquired information when making decisions.
 - Disfavors are taken very seriously when making assignments, so please do not overuse them.
 - There is a possibility of looking at multiple-term appointments in the future.
 - It is difficult to obtain background information on TAs.
 If they ask you for a preference, feel free to query them on their background.
 Otherwise you might ask the Graduate Coordinator for this information to assist in making your decisions.
-Other Instructors can also be a reference - you might ask on Slack if anyone has useful information.
+Other Instructors can also be a reference - you might ask on Teams if anyone has useful information.
 - Links to other TA Reference Docs
   - [TA Roles and Duties](TARolesDuties.html)
   - [TA Organization](TAOrganization.html)